-Information in Classrooms

-- Pupil PLP Folders

-- Pupil Targets

-- Communication Walls

-ALL pupil at The Grove will have at all times access to Whole Class Strategies and Provision.
+Information in Classrooms Pupil PSP Folders Pupil Targets Communication Walls ALL pupils at The Grove will have at all times access to Whole Class Strategies and Provision.
 SOME pupils at The Grove will have Additional Integrated Support.
 A FEW pupils at The Grove will have Bespoke, Individualised and Personalised Programmes.